brunokoga/Montevideo/ultimateMagic_dir/wordsOfPower/effectwords/detectionWords.md

 ---
-title: ultimateMagic/wordsOfPower/effectword_dir/detectionWords
+title: ultimateMagi_dir/wordsOfPower/effectword_dir/detectionWords
 ---
 ## Detection Words

 Detection words are used to learn things that simple observation cannot.
 They reveal secrets and uncover hidden things.
 Detection words are special in that they can be combined with other words from the Detection group in the same wordspell.
 Detection words cannot be combined with any other group's effect words within the same wordspell.

-Sense Magic (Detection
+Sense Magic (Detection)

 **School** divination; **Level** bard 0, cleric 0, druid 0, inquisitor 0, magus 0, sorcerer/wizard 0, summoner 0, witch 0

-**Duration** concentration, up to 1 minut_dir/level (D
+**Duration** concentration, up to 1 minut_dir/level (D)

 **Saving Throw** none; **Spell Resistance** no

 **Target Restrictions** _cone_

 A wordspell with this effect word detects magic auras.
 By concentrating each round, the caster can determine the number and location of each aura in the target area.
-He can make a [Knowledge](skill_dir/knowledge#_knowledge) (arcana skill check to determine the school of each aura (one check per aura, the DC of this check is 15 + the spell level or 15 + 1/2 the caster level for a nonspell effect).
-If the aura radiates from a magic item, the caster can attempt to identify the item's properties as if using _ [detect magic](spell_dir/detectMagic#_detect-magic_ (see [Spellcraft](skill_dir/spellcraft#_spellcraft).
+He can make a [Knowledge](skills/knowledge#_knowledge) (arcana) skill check to determine the school of each aura (one check per aura, the DC of this check is 15 + the spell level or 15 + 1/2 the caster level for a nonspell effect).
+If the aura radiates from a magic item, the caster can attempt to identify the item's properties as if using _ [detect magic](spell_dir/detectMagic#_detect-magic)_ (see [Spellcraft](skills/spellcraft#_spellcraft)).
 If the aura emanates from a spell of 7th level or higher, or is a nonspell effect with a caster level of 12th or higher, the caster knows that the aura is strong, even if the [Knowledge](skill_dir/knowledge#_knowledge) check to identify the school is unsuccessful.

-Sense Alignment (Detection
+Sense Alignment (Detection)

 **School** divination; **Level** cleric 1, inquisitor 1, paladin 1

-**Duration** concentration, up to 1 minut_dir/level (D)
+**Duration** concentration, up to 1 minute/level (D)

 **Saving Throw** none; **Spell Resistance** no